top of page

 • 3 min read

-Caring for your senior dog’s joints is one of the most important things you can do to support their comfort, mobility, and quality of life as they age.
+Caring for your senior dog’s joints is crucial.
+It supports their comfort, mobility, and overall quality of life as they age.
+Let me share my experience with Eddie, my beloved dog, and how joint care made a difference for him.

 Eddie’s Senior Joint Care Journey

-In Eddie’s first year with me, when he was six years old, he strained his neck—likely from playing or jumping.
-Our veterinarian prescribed Dasuquin, and within just a few days, I noticed a significant improvement.
-He was moving more comfortably and seemed much more like himself again.
+When Eddie joined my family, he was six years old.
+In his first year with me, he strained his neck—probably from playing too hard.
+Our veterinarian recommended Dasuquin, and I noticed a big change in just a few days.
+Eddie was moving more comfortably and seemed like his old self again.

-To help prevent further strain, I also switched Eddie to elevated food and water bowls, so he wouldn’t have to bend his neck downward while eating or drinking.
-Between the joint supplement and the bowls, the difference was noticeable.
+To help prevent any further strain, I switched Eddie to elevated food and water bowls.
+This way, he wouldn’t have to bend his neck down while eating or drinking.
+The combination of the joint supplement and the bowls made a noticeable difference.

-Eddie took Dasuquin daily for six weeks, then transitioned to a maintenance dose every other day.
-Once the prescription course was complete, our vet recommended continuing with the over-the-counter Dasuquin to support long-term joint health.
+Eddie took Dasuquin daily for six weeks before transitioning to a maintenance dose every other day.
+After completing the prescription, our vet suggested continuing with the over-the-counter Dasuquin for long-term joint health.

 How Joint Supplements Help Senior Dogs